-From the day a person starts a job with an employer, to the day when benefits or dependant's benefits are paid, the employer and the Pension Scheme administering authority have to make decisions under the Pension Scheme rules that affect you or your dependants.
+From the day a person starts a job with an employer within the Pension Fund, to the day when benefits or dependant's benefits are paid, the administering authority have to make decisions under the Pension Scheme rules that affect you or your dependants.
 When you (or your dependants) are notified of a decision you should check, as far as you can, that it is based on the correct details and that you agree with the decision.